-Their goal is the same as yours, babe.
-When I was interviewing for GO and having a mental breakdown because I wanted the job so bad, I turned to my favorite editor from Racked, Alanna Okun, for advice.
+Their goal is the same as yours.
+When I was interviewing for GO and having a mental breakdown because I wanted the job so badly, I turned to my favorite editor from Racked, Alanna Okun, for advice.
 She did not disappoint: “A way to banish nerves is to realize that they WANT you to be the right person for the job — it solves their problem just as much as yours!”
 Apply that to dating and it’ll change your whole perspective.
 Also, your date is probably just as nervous as you.

 10. Remember it’s not that serious

 If the date sucks, it’s a funny story.
 It’s not going to ruin your life.
 It’s not that serious.
 If your date rocks, you go on another.
 It’s not that serious.
-Until you u-haul, that is.
+Until you U-haul, that is.

 Dayna Troisi is proud to be a staff writer at GO Magazine.
 Her essays have been published in Buzzfeed, Vice, SELF, Racked among others.
 Dayna is passionate about writing essays that focus on lesbian dating, beauty + fashion and her badass bionic arm.
 Dayna has an MFA in poetry from Hofstra University, where she also taught Creative Writing.
 Dayna serves as GO’s nightlife editor and loves to turn up at queer NYC bars & clubs.
 She identifies as a dyke princess/Jenny Schecter fan-girl and lives on Long Island to be closer to her lash and spray tan technicians.